xeniatay/wkrpt400-wanderable-documentation/README.md

 Thus, splitting up these manifests based on site component and target audience allows us to reduce load time for everyone who visits Wanderable.

-#### How do manifest files work?
+### How Manifest Files Work

-Manifest files contain [Sprocket directives](http://guides.rubyonrails.org/asset_pipeline.html#manifest-files-and-directives), which tell Sprocket which files to concatenate and minify into that specific manifest.
+Manifest files contain [Sprocket directives](http://guides.rubyonrails.org/asset_pipeline.html#manifest-files-and-directives), which tell Sprocket which files to concatenate and minify into a compiled version of the manifest.

-By default, the asset pipeline precompiles the manifest files `application.css` and `application.js`, so that they can be included in any `.html.erb` file with the following code:

-    <%= stylesheet_link_tag 'application' %>
-    <%= javascript_include_tag 'application' %>
+In a default Rails application, manifest files are named `application.css` and `application.js`.

-In order to allow precompilation of multiple manifest files, we added the following line in `application.rb`:
+To override that behaviour and allow automatic precompilation of multiple manifest files, we added the following line in `application.rb`:

     config.assets.precompile += %w( *-manifest.css *-manifest.js )

 This line automatically adds any files ending in `-manifest.css` or `-manifest.js` to the precompile path.

-We can thus include our custom manifests into the layout they belong in.
+Custom manifests are then included in the layout they belong in:

     <%= stylesheet_link_tag 'public-manifest' %>
     <%= javascript_include_tag 'public-manifest' %>